dev-manjit/code-test/README.md

 ## Description
-# A notification Lambda function read messages from text file which uploaded in S3bucket, send each message to a SQS queue, and Text file if operation is success
-# and another function store them into a DynamoDB table, then removes them from the SQS queue
+A notification Lambda function read messages from text file which uploaded in S3bucket, send each message to a SQS queue, and delete Text file if operation is success and another function store them into a DynamoDB table, then removes them from the SQS queue

 This pattern creates one S3 bucket,a SQS queue, a Lambda function and a DynamoDB table using SAM and Java 11.